The Short Answer

 Are you tired of buffering downloads, sudden disconnects, or that nagging fear your ISP is watching every click?
 I get it.
 A bad, unverified VPN can leak your IP, throttle speeds, log your activity, inject ads, fail on P2P, and even expose you to malware.
-False methods and sketchy tools waste time, break torrents, and put your privacy on a billboard.
-They also invite legal trouble and endless frustration.
-The right VPN fixes all that—fast, private, and torrent-friendly.
+False methods and sketchy tools waste time, break torrents, and put your privacy on a billboard — they also invite legal trouble and endless frustration.
+The right VPN fixes all that: fast, private, and torrent-friendly.

 Best Free VPN for Torrenting and P2P (Download Now)